-Drug program implementation questions Clinical expert response CDEC noted that available evidence is limited to the 160mg subcutaneously every 4 weeks dosing Generalizability Patients with inflammatory conditions other than nr-axSpA/r-axSpA were excluded.
-What is the incidence of inflammatory conditions in patients with non-radiographic-axSpA/radiographic-axSpA?
+Drug program implementation questions Clinical expert response For renewal and subsequent renewal for this medication, it would be good to understand tools used, targets for these tools (pretreatment vs. during treatment vs. stabilization) to help jurisdictions for adjudication.
+Comment from the drug programs to inform CDEC deliberations.
+CDEC mentioned that given other medications treating AS are already recommended in many jurisdictions and adjudication, CDEC would likely follow existing precedent.
+Consideration s for prescribing of therapy Current dose is 160 mg/mL s/c every 4 weeks (no loading dose, based on dose-response studies).
+Is there any evidence to increase/reduce frequency of medication administration for this indication?
+According to the clinical expert consulted by CADTH, there is no evidence to increase or reduce the frequency of medication administration for this indication but may be required in patients with severe disease or frequent flares between doses, which the clinical expert expected to be infrequent.
+CDEC noted that available evidence is limited to the 160mg subcutaneously every 4 weeks dosing.
+Generalizability Patients with inflammatory conditions other than nr-axSpA/r-axSpA were excluded.
+What is the incidence of inflammatory conditions in patients with nonradiographic axSpA/radiographic axSpA?
 Is this generalizable to the axial ankylosing spondylitis population if this population has concomitant inflammatory conditions?
 According to the clinical expert consulted by CADTH, peripheral arthritis, psoriasis, uveitis and IBD are often present in patients with AS.
 The clinical expert commented that these were not exclusion criteria except for active IBD and recent flare of uveitis.
 The clinical expert consulted by CADTH confirmed that the data presented in the BE MOBILE 2 trial would be generalizable to the patient with active AS and concomitant inflammatory conditions.
 The clinical expert stated that psoriasis, IBD and peripheral arthritis are inflammatory conditions related to the disease and patients with AS rarely have comorbid inflammatory conditions such as rheumatoid arthritis in their clinical practice.
-CDEC agreed with the clinical expert. e provision issues The screening period included LTBI treatment (additional health intervention).
+CDEC agreed with the clinical expert.
+Card e provision issues The screening period included LTBI treatment (additional health intervention).
 What is the incidence/prevalence of fungal infections while using bimekizumab?
 The clinical expert stated that inhibition of IL-17 is associated with mucocutaneous candidiasis including oropharyngeal, vaginal and esophageal candidiasis.
 The clinical expert indicated that the incidence would be higher with higher doses as seen in psoriasis and psoriatic arthritis trials and ranges from 2% to 21%.
 CDEC agreed with the clinical expert.
-Depending on the incidence/prevalence, this may add out-of-pocket costs/costs to patients/healthcare system to acquire antifungal therapy.
+Depending on the incidence/prevalence, this may add out-of-pocket costs/costs to patients/health care system to acquire antifungal therapy.
 Comment from the drug programs to inform CDEC deliberations.
 System and economic issues Presence of confidential negotiated prices for comparators Comment from the drug programs to inform CDEC deliberations.

-AS = ankylosing spondylitis; ASAS40 = Assessment of SpondyloArthritis International Society 40%; ASAS-EULAR = Assessment of SpondyloArthritis international Society-The European Alliance of Rheumatology Associations; ASDAS = Ankylosing Spondylitis Disease Activity Score; axSpA = axial spondyloarthritis; BASDAI = Bath Ankylosing Spondylitis Disease Activity Index; CRP = C-reactive protein; DMARDs = disease-modifying antirheumatic drugs; IBD = inflammatory bowel disease; IL-17 = Interleukin 17; IL-17i = Interleukin 17 inhibitor; JAK = Janus kinase inhibitor; LTBI = latent tuberculosis infection; MRI = magnetic resonance imaging; NSAIDs = nonsteroidal anti-inflammatory drugs; SpA = axial spondyloarthritis; tDAMRDs = targeted disease-modifying antirheumatic drugs; TNFi = tumor necrosis factor inhibitor.
+AS = ankylosing spondylitis; ASAS 40 = Assessment of SpondyloArthritis International Society 40%; ASAS-EULAR = Assessment of SpondyloArthritis international Society-The European Alliance of Rheumatology Associations; ASDAS = Ankylosing Spondylitis Disease Activity Score; axSpA = axial spondyloarthritis; BASDAI = Bath Ankylosing Spondylitis Disease Activity Index; CRP = C-reactive protein; DMARDs = disease-modifying antirheumatic drugs; IBD = inflammatory bowel disease; IL-17 = Interleukin 17; IL-17i = Interleukin 17 inhibitor; JAK = Janus kinase inhibitor; LTBI = latent tuberculosis infection; NSAIDs = nonsteroidal anti-inflammatory drugs; SpA = axial spondyloarthritis; tDAMRDs = targeted disease-modifying antirheumatic drugs; TNFi = tumour necrosis factor inhibitor.